 Groundswell contributed a performance of words spoken by participants about their past and future.

-The Canadian Art Therapy Association Journal has produced a special issue called Art Therapy and Environment.
-In this issue environment is defined broadly and includes compelling and thought provoking articles from Canadian and international art therapists and allied professionals.
+Editor for the Canadian Art Therapy Association Journal’s special issue, Art Therapy and Environment.
+Environment is defined broadly and includes compelling and thought provoking articles from Canadian and international art therapists and allied professionals.

 Public Relations: Art and Social Enactment is the title of a seminar at the National College of Art and Design, Department of Visual Culture.
 Participatory arts, co-production, and activism will feature in this seminar that examines the potential of art that seeks relationships with others.
 Through artistic collectivity, partnerships and collaborations with the general public, there emerges a sense of social enterprise that makes art happen out-in-the-open and in relation to social contexts and the diverse experience of participants.